5 cinematic camera tricks with the new iPhone SE 2020

 It's hard to feel creative when we're all stuck at home during the coronavirus pandemic and no one knows when the world will go back to normal.
-So when the iPhone SE arrived at my house along with the direction to "just do something creative with it," it felt a little daunting.
+So when the new iPhone SE arrived at my house along with the direction to "just do something creative with it," it felt a little daunting.

 But after a few hours of staring not-so-pensively at my wall, I figured something out.
 This is the "low-budget" iPhone and, well, the internet is overflowing with low-budget, DIY, "cinematic" camera hacks.
 So why not use the new iPhone to see what I can pull off from my apartment building?